haiku/website/content/blog/waddlesplash/2022-09-09_haiku_activity_contract_report_august_2022.md

 waddlesplash fixed the (extremely annoying) long-standing performance issue in Debugger where changing functions in the stack trace freezes the whole application for multiple seconds.

+waddlesplash changed all the views in Debugger that display addresses to use a monospace font instead of the default display font.

 ### Drivers

 korli improved the intel_extreme modesetting driver on some Gen-12 models.